-The majority vote model is arguably the most straightforward label model.
+As a first example we will show you, how to use the WeakLabels object together with a simple majority vote model, which is arguably the most straightforward label model.
 On a per-record basis, it simply counts the votes for each label returned by the rules, and takes the majority vote.
-Snorkel provides a neat implementation of this logic in its MajorityLabelVoter.
+Rubrix provides a neat implementation of this logic in its MajorityVoter class.

-'''

-[7]: from snorkel.labeling.model import MajorityLabelVoter
+''' [17]: from rubrix.labeling.text_classification import MajorityVoter

-'''

-'''

-instantiate the majority vote label model
+instantiate the majority vote label model by simply providing the weak labels object

-majority_model = MajorityLabelVoter()
+majority_model = MajorityVoter(weak_labels)

 '''